 With an address in Kingsford, Michigan, Freeman Nursing & Rehab Community is the only option we found there.
-We gave this nursing home an overall grade of B. A grade in this range requires respectable scores in most areas.
-Based on our ratings, this facility looks like a good fit for most people.
-The best part of this facility's impressive report card is its short-term care score. short-term care grades are discussed in the next paragraph
+We gave this nursing home an overall grade of C. A grade in this range requires some decent scores.
+Based on our ratings, this facility ought to meet the needs of many people.
+One of the highlights of this facility's profile is its strong nursing rating, which you can find in the next section.

 Freeman Nursing & Rehab Community